Dingyi-Lai/Dingyi-Lai.github.io/_posts/2022-08-12-Prediction-of-Return.md

 A substential part of products purchased online by customers are returned especially in the case of free return shipping.
 Given the fierce online competition among online retailers, it is important to predict the potential return behaviour so as to take an extra step, for instance, restrict payment options or display additional marketing communication.

 When a customer is about to purchase an item, which is likely to be returned, the shop is planning to show a warning message.
 Pre-tests suggest that the warning message leads approx. 50% of customers to cancel their purchase.
 In case of a return, the shop calculates with shipping-related costs of 3 EUR plus 10% of the item value in loss of resale value.
-Thus, the cost-matrix could be written as following:
+Thus, the cost-matrix could be written as the following:

 | Tables        | 	Actual_Keep(0)  | Actual_Return(1)  |
 |-------------|:---------------------:| -------------:|